 collaboration should be realistic and reasonable with the expectation that our child will receive the appropriate education (FAPE) they are legally entitled in the context of the IDEA and Section 504.

 As an advocate, I prioritize my clients, and I am pro-teacher.
 Sometimes that gets lost around the meeting table, between email and during conversations because let’s face it, sometimes meetings are intense and tense.
-Teachers are currently more than ever overloaded and under-resourced with more responsibility and less pay.
+Teachers are now more than ever overloaded and under-resourced with more responsibility and less pay.
 Two things can be true at the same time:

 students with disabilities require collaborative plans (IEPs) and teachers can only do as much as they reasonably can do in the current environments.
 I can help you navigate that “substantive” process.